Last updated 01/04/2019

-This was the theme of last year’s (2017) edition of Photochimica, the European photography competition for scientific photography.
+This was the theme of the previous (2017) edition of Photochimica, the European photography competition for scientific photography.
 The submission of photographs has ended and we received 35 photos from participants from 11 countries.

 For the rules and regulations, please visit this link.